indro-robotics/Documentation/source/Prerequisites/Linux-Terminal.rst

    * - sudo apt install vim
      - vim is an in terminal text editor

-Vim is an in terminal text editor that is very convenient but a litle tricky to navigate if you don't know the short hands.
-Vim doesn't use the mouse and is stricly navigated through the keyboard
+**VIM**

+Vim is another consideration for people working in the terminal.
+Although less user friendly then other text editors, it can be a convenient tool other than working with an editor.
+For more information on Vim we strongly recomend looking at the online documentation.
+Below are a list of some (but not all) of the most important commands.

-.. list-table:: Vim
+.. list-table:: Vim Commands
    :widths: 25 75
    :header-rows: 1